 For low maintenance gardening, at first, you need to decide what kind of garden you will create.

-Fruits, vegetables and herbs are the easiest to work with because of their accessibility and their easy-to-grow nature.
-We also should keep in mind saving money in seeds and getting more production with fewer efforts while choosing these plants.
+Fruits, vegetables, and herbs are the easiest to work with because of their accessibility and their easy-to-grow nature.
+We also should keep in mind saving money on seeds and getting more production with fewer efforts while choosing these plants.

 - You can plant herbs that don’t require daily watering and don’t have any issues of diseases.
 Such as oregano and chive.